 Wind: South easterly winds prevailed in the sea area and around the island last week.

-Temperatures: The temperature anomalies were near normal for the country driven by the warm SST's.
+Temperatures: The temperature anomalies were above normal for some parts of the Sabaragamuwa province and normal for rest of the country driven by the warm SST's.

 Predictions